Medical content reviewed by Dr. Shatha Atiya | Updated on December 19, 2023

-Whether you’re looking for indica or sativa variants, there are plenty of online options for your MMJ edible purchasing needs.
-From high-concentration granola bars to chewable gummies with a lower THC and CBD dosage, chances are you will find just the sweet treat you are looking for.
+Whether you’re looking for Indica or Sativa variants, there are plenty of online options for your MMJ edible purchasing needs.
+From high-concentration granola bars to chewable CBD Gummies with a lower THC and CBD dosage, chances are you will find just the sweet treat you are looking for.

 Not a fan of sweets?
 No need to worry.
 The internet is brim with try-at-home recipes that include cannabis in their composition.
 We personally love cannabutter for an invigorating breakfast or a quick pick-me-up in-between our Zoom meetings.

 Regardless of how you go about acquiring your own MMJ edibles, we strongly recommend you check in with your med card doctor before edible administration.
 Whether you want to buy a pre-packaged product or are looking to incorporate cannabis directly into your dish, your recommending physician should always have a say in the quantity that you should ingest.